Xane735/Antenna_Tracker/Ground_test/README.txt

     Login Shell over serial ---> No, Enable Serial Hardware ---> Yes Reboot the system

+4. Make sure "sr1_" paramters are set to say 5 Hz

 Telem will be connected to the Antenna Tracker which will get data.
 It will use the data and also forward it to the GCS.

-3. To send to multiple endpoints:
+5. To send to multiple endpoints:
     --out=udp:<GCS1_IP>:14550 --out=udp:<GCS2_IP>:14550